Meteor-Community-Packages/meteor-autoform/README.md

 If you do not include the validation attribute, `submitThenKeyup` is used as the default validation method.

+__Note:__
+If you choose `keyup` validation, there is sometimes a bug in Safari where the autofill mechanism will cause the text in the input to be selected after each keypress.
+This has the effect of making it near impossible to actually type anything because you keep "overwriting" your input.
+To fix this, simply add the `autocomplete="off"` attribute to your input fields.

 ## Doing Your Own Thing On Submit

 Submitting to a server method allows you to do anything you want with the form